apache/incubator-devlake-website/versioned_docs/version-v0.20/DORA.md

 ## Try it Out

-To create the DORA dashboard with your own toolchain, please look at the [configuration tutorial](Configuration/Tutorial.md) for more details.
+To create the DORA dashboard with your own toolchain, please look at the [configuration tutorial](Configuration/Tutorial.md) and [project organization documentation](GettingStarted/HowToOrganizeDevlakeProjects.md) for more details.

 <br/>

 ## Troubleshooting

-If you run into any problem, please check the [Troubleshooting](/Troubleshooting/Configuration.md) or [create an issue](https://github.com/apache/incubator-devlake/issues)
+If you run into any problem, please check the DORA debug dashboard, [DORA troubleshooting documentation](/Troubleshooting/Dashboard.md#debugging-dora-issue-metrics) or [create an issue](https://github.com/apache/incubator-devlake/issues) on GitHub.